IndraGonz/2024_GonzalezOjeda_CLARC/README.md

   - code:

-      After obtaining the fasta file with the appropiate protein sequences, we use this [jupyter notebook](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/blob/main/Figures/Fig3/code/essential_gene_analysis/run_essential_blasting_paper.ipynb) (run_essential_blasting_paper.ipynb) which takes as input the path to the appropiate pangenome results folder (in this project, the i80, i90 and i95 folders available in this [Zenodo folder](10.5281/zenodo.14187853)).
+      After obtaining the fasta file with the appropiate protein sequences, we use this [jupyter notebook](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/blob/main/Figures/Fig3/code/essential_gene_analysis/run_essential_blasting_paper.ipynb) (run_essential_blasting_paper.ipynb) which takes as input the path to the appropiate pangenome results folder (in this project, the i80, i90 and i95 folders available in this [Zenodo folder](10.5281/zenodo.14187853) (version v1).
 All appropiate directories and subdirectories can be found in these compressed folders.

      Importantly, the run_essential_blasting_paper.ipynb calls a bash script (essential_protein_blast_paper.sh) to run the blast commands.
 This bash script can be found [in this repository](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/blob/main/Figures/Fig3/code/essential_gene_analysis/essential_protein_blast_paper.sh).
 The bash script assumes that blast is installed within a conda environment named 'blast', when running the commands.
 If this is not the case for you, you can comment the first line.